 In most cases, no.

 When you pay for a lesson, you are paying for your teacher’s time, admin staff time, and space rental (if at a physical school).
 Because music schools and private teachers have the same overhead costs regardless, they normally keep prices consistent.
+Learn more about the pros and cons of in-person vs online music lessons.

 Trying to decide which lesson format is right for you or your child?
 Feel free to reach out to one of our staff members for guidance.